 Patanjali’s Yoga Sutras says:“To one established in truthfulness, actions and their results become subservient”, which ultimately means that by continuing to practise honesty, our life experiences become the results of this honesty and truth, and no longer based on fear or ignorance.

 As we all know, there’s nowhere to hide when it’s just us and the yoga mat, and this is often the place we get to take a good look at ourselves, our habits, and our state of mind….

-Practicing asana with satya in mind can be very similar to applying the first yama ahimsa to our physical practice.
+Practising asana with Satya in mind can be very similar to applying the first Yama ahimsa to our physical practice.
 How many times have you ignored or pushed past an injury or limitation just to get into that yoga posture?
 Even if it’s only staying in a challenging pose a few breaths more than our bodies really needed to, it’s this dishonesty with ourselves that can often cause physical pain….

 Our practice grows as we grow, and going to the edge safely in our asana practice is all about being honest with ourselves in every moment.

 Being honest with ourselves is difficult, but being completely honest with those we love can be equally as challenging at times….